itamarkarlik/http-log-analysis/findings.md

 - Requests to administrative paths such as `/admin.php` and `/phpmyadmin`
 - Directory traversal attempts (`../../../../etc/passwd`, `win.ini`)

+Additional analysis identified multiple traversal-style requests that received HTTP 200 responses, including requests attempting to access sensitive resources such as:

+- `/etc/passwd`
+- `winnt/system32/ipconfig.exe`

+The successful responses suggest that some targeted applications processed the traversal-style requests successfully, increasing the likelihood of potential vulnerability exposure or successful resource access attempts.

 The behavior strongly indicates automated web scanning and exploitation attempts aimed at discovering vulnerable or exposed web application components.

 ### Evidence